Beau chocolat chaud au sirop d'érable au cafe

 Time to read 3 min

-When winter settles in, nothing beats the pleasure of a comforting hot chocolate.
-But why not give it an even more indulgent and original twist?
-With Hollander Dark Chocolate Sauce and Virgin Mady coffee-infused maple syrup, this recipe offers a unique sensory experience: the cozy sweetness of chocolate, the aromatic richness of maple, and a subtle note of coffee.
+When winter sets in, nothing beats the pleasure of a good hot chocolate.
+But why not give it an even more gourmet and original touch ?
+With Hollander Dark Chocolate sauce and maple syrup infused with Virgin Mady coffee, this recipe offers a unique sensory experience: the comforting sweetness of chocolate, the aromatic richness of maple and a subtle note of coffee.

-It’s the perfect drink to warm up after a walk in the cold or to enjoy a cozy moment at home.
+It's the perfect drink to warm up after a walk in the fresh air or to enjoy a cocooning moment at home.

 Ingredients

-• 250 ml of milk or plant-based drink (oat, almond or coconut for extra creaminess)
+• 250 ml of milk or vegetable drink (oats, almond or coconut for more creaminess)

-• 2 tbsp of Hollander Dark Chocolate Sauce
+• 2 tbsp. tbsp Hollander Dark Chocolate Sauce

-• 1 tsp of Virgin Mady coffee-infused maple syrup
+• 1 tbsp.of Virgin Mady coffee-infused maple syrup

 • Toppings: chocolate shavings, cinnamon or mini marshmallows